carlnk2023/carlnk/README.md

-# carlnk
+website: carlnk.co

-CarLnk online car rental marketplace source code
+CarLnk is an online car rental marketplace for locals to easily find and rent cars from the local car rental businessess.

+Developed with Django, HTML, CSS and Javascript